 Goal: Increase the level of access to Vancouver's Waterfront for all of the City's residents.

-Targets: Reduce, where appropriate, gaps in shoreline access to increase the number of residents who can access the shoreline within a ten minute walk
+Targets: Reduce, where appropriate, gaps in shoreline access such that all residents living near the waterfront (400m) can access the shoreline within a ten-minute walk.
 Indicator Measurement:

 - City Wide Access Statistics: